pulumi/examples/azure-ts-serverless-url-shortener-global/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Globally distributed serverless URL-shortener
+# Globally Distributed Serverless URL Shortener Using Azure Functions and Cosmos DB

 Multi-region deployment of Azure Functions and Cosmos DB with Traffic Manager